 Can I afford it?

 Have I checked whether I can buy it cheaper elsewhere?

 If the answer to any of these is 'no', then don't buy it.

 Shops and business do stock control, considering their assets as cash, ensuring they're utilised.
 We need to adopt a similar system.
 If you've things in your house you've not used or worn in a year, ask if it's worth keeping.
 If not, flog it and release the assets.

 Even if there are things you use occasionally, if you're considering getting a payday loan – are you sure there aren't things you can sell?
-Old gadgets and CDs could raise the cash you need without affecting you too much.
+Old gadgets, clothes, toys or other old items you have sitting around at home could raise the cash you need without affecting you too much.

 Payday loans may seem to offer a quick solution, but they only postpone the problem.
-If you've borrowed £200 this month, and it's taken out of your salary on your next payday, how are you going to make sure you're not £200 short at the end of next month?
+If you've borrowed £200 this month, and £250 (repaying the loan plus interest) is taken out of your salary on your next payday, how are you going to make sure you're not short again at the end of next month?

 Spending more money than you earn is a classic reason people get payday loans.
 Doing a proper budget will give you a clear picture of where you are overspending.